Ishrat2903/University_Plan_Scheduler/README.md

 ## M603A Advanced Algorithms Project

-**Student:** Saadiya Shaikh
+**Student:** Ishrat Shaikh
-**Student ID:** GH1019657

 ## Overview

-UniPlan is a university timetable scheduling system that uses multiple algorithms to create a valid schedule while reducing room capacity waste.
+UniPlan is a university timetable scheduling system developed for the Advanced Algorithms project.

+The system combines several algorithms to create a valid timetable and reduce unused classroom capacity.

-### Algorithms Used
+### Algorithms

 - Greedy Scheduling
 - Conflict Graph